 The scientific test:

 This question is tougher to answer because you have to measure the mask while you’re actually wearing it.
-For that, you need a really expensive fit test machine.
+For that, you need a US$10,000 fit-test machine.
 Fortunately, I begged and begged a mask company in Mumbai until they let me use their lab.

 We tested a whole range of common masks you can pick up in India – including some of the most expensive, the cheapest as well as the most common.
 They ranged from cotton surgical masks to N90 (equivalent FFP1), to N95 (equivalent FFP2) to N99 (equivalent FFP3).
 Here’s the setup and the masks we tested:

 The blue tube is sampling air outside the mask, while the white tube is sampling air from inside the mask (more details on the methods here ).

 Here are the results.

 How Well Do Masks Work for the Broader Population?